yusukeSekikawa/ImageProcessing.framework/README.md

 References
 =======
-[A very fast BGRA to Grayscale conversion on Iphone « Computer Vision Talks] [Optimizing OpenCV face detection for the i.MX51]
+[A very fast BGRA to Grayscale conversion on Iphone « Computer Vision Talks]<br>
+[Optimizing OpenCV face detection for the i.MX51]

 License